developer-kirill-nefodov/nfter/README.md

 nobody during a sale.
 Proceeds are credited and withdrawn, which is what makes a hostile seller unable to re-enter or to revert a stranger's purchase.

+**Invite someone, earn a share of the fee.** `Referrals` is a registry: the first time an invited account buys on chain, it records who invited them — once, permanently, and never for themselves.
+From then on every mint and every sale by that account credits the inviter 10% of *our* commission.
+The buyer's price does not move by a wei; the reward comes out of the project's revenue, not out of their pocket.
+Balances are pulled, not pushed, so an inviter who cannot receive ETH cannot brick anyone else's purchase.

+**Two roles, and only one of them is a claim.** A regular account invites and collects.
+The founder also sees the treasury.
+That role is *not* a column in the users table — a flag in Postgres is a claim anybody with database access can make.
+The founder is whoever the contracts say owns them: the server reads `owner()` from the chain and compares.
+To forge the role you would have to forge ownership, and the chain will not let you.

 **An account, and the wallet it owns.** Sessions come from email and password: a short-lived access token in memory plus an httpOnly refresh cookie, allow-listed in Redis.
 A wallet is something an account *has* — it is linked to a signed-in user, never a way to become one.
 Every